Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 4. Reverse Crunch

-The Reverse Crunch is a highly effective core exercise and plank alternative that primarily targets the lower rectus abdominis, as well as the transverse abdominis and obliques.
+The Reverse Crunch is a highly effective core exercise that primarily targets the lower rectus abdominis, in addition to the transverse abdominis and obliques.

-It is suitable for individuals with beginner to intermediate core strength and who are looking to focus on their lower abs.
+It’s suitable for individuals with beginner to intermediate core strength who are looking to focus on their lower abs.
 The Reverse Crunch can be easily integrated into any core workout routine.

 How to perform the exercise: